ASSOCIATE IN APPLIED SCIENCE DEGREE IN NURSING

 - Minimum cumulative GPA or overall high school average of 75% or 2.5

 - Pre-admission Nursing Entrance Exam (for information and dates of tests.
-For more information, visit Admission to the Nursing Program.
 A cumulative test score of proficient is required.

 - At the discretion of the Director of Nursing, applicants with a bachelor’s degree or higher may be waived from taking the entrance exam.

-- English language proficiency as demonstrated by compliance with a minimum required TOEFL score, required if English is not the first language.
-International students, click here for more information.
+- English language proficiency as demonstrated by compliance with a minimum required TOEFL or NYSESLAT score, required if English is not the first language.
+Applicants whose native language is not English, click here for more information.

 - May be required to consent to drug testing upon request by the College or affiliating clinical agency